-Councillors and designated staff remain on the Committee for the duration of the Council term (usually 1 year).
-They can be reappointed each year.
+Councillors serving on the Committee shall have a duration of the Council term for Committees (usually 1 year).

 The quorum required to enable business to be transacted at meetings is a minimum of four and must include a delegated Councillor representative.